What is a Regulated Buy-to-Let Mortgage?

 Specialist lenders will take into account a variety of factors before deciding whether to offer a mortgage.
 While a standard Buy-to-Let mortgage deal will focus more on the anticipated rental revenue from the property as a basis for the loan, in the case of a Regulated Buy-to-Let lenders will also want to carry out a personal income and expenditure analysis and take a detailed look at any existing Buy-to-Let property performance.

-As each lender tends to apply some of their own specific and unique criteria to this kind of niche lending, which you may or may not meet according to your individual position, a detailed discussion with one of our expert advisers will quickly determine which lenders will be suitable for you to approach, saving you from possible disappointment.
+As each lender tends to apply some of their own specific and unique criteria to this kind of niche lending, which you may or may not meet according to your individual position, a detailed discussion with one of our expert advisors will quickly determine which lenders will be suitable for you to approach, saving you from possible disappointment.

 Share useful information